Create and use dataflows in Power Apps

-Once connected, you select the data to use for your entity.
+Once connected, you select the data to use for your table.
 When you choose data and a source, the Power Platform Dataflow service will subsequently reconnect to the data source in order to keep the data in your dataflow refreshed, at the frequency you select later in the setup process.

 Use the dataflow editor to shape or transform data

-You can shape your data selection into a form that works best for your entity using a Power Query editing experience, similar to the Power Query Editor in Power BI Desktop.
+You can shape your data selection into a form that works best for your table using a Power Query editing experience, similar to the Power Query Editor in Power BI Desktop.
 To learn more about Power Query, see Query overview in Power BI Desktop.